Finding the Best Places to Retire Since 2006!

 Cons: The tornado risk is 120% higher than the national average.

-Notes: Youngsville has a good reputation, although not all long-time locals are happy with its transformation from a sleepy agricultural hub into a rapidly growing bedroom community (the population has blossomed by a whopping 900% within the last 10 to 15 years).
+Notes: Youngsville has grown by 65% in the last decade and has a good reputation, although not all long-time locals are happy with its transformation from a sleepy agricultural hub into a rapidly growing bedroom community.

 Recommended as a Retirement Spot?
 Yes